 Practice isn’t hard, and it doesn’t require hours of drills or special activities.
 It’s simply about making small but purposeful changes in how you already interact with your child--whether it’s eating breakfast together or preparing for bedtime--and using those times to promote language growth.

 The benefits of online speech therapy

 As we discussed, caregivers play a vital role in their child’s communication success.
 And the role of your speech therapist, especially if you have a young child, should be about empowering and educating you on how to use communication strategies in your child’s everyday life.

 With that said, it can be hard for parents to develop strong relationships with their speech therapist and learn from them directly.
 This is especially true if speech therapy happens at school, or if you drop your child off at a therapy clinic.

-That’s why online speech therapy is so effective in helping children achieve their goals.
+That’s why online speech therapy is so effective.
 It takes the pressure off you to travel to appointments or adapt your child’s schedule to fit in speech therapy sessions.
 With the click of a button, you and your child can speak directly with your speech therapist at a time that’s convenient for the entire family.
-This all happens in your home environment, where children are often most comfortable and motivated to learn.
+This all happens at home, where children are often most comfortable and motivated to learn.

 Online speech therapy works for all ages, even toddlers.
 It’s no secret that squirmy kiddos can have trouble paying attention for extended periods of time, whether on a computer or working with a therapist in an in-person setting.
 However, receiving speech therapy virtually allows you to “be in the room” with your child and speech therapist.
 You're both learning from your therapist, and you're using your child’s favorite toys and activities during therapy to promote skill building.